 Takulandirani!
 (That’s “We welcome you,” in Chichewa.)

 This week we launch the #SecondSaturday series, when we chat with an author about their book.
 Our guest is Priscilla Takondwa Semphere, who talked about her book, Ekari Leaves Malawi.
 Priscilla is a student at Smith College who also writes for the Huffington Post.
+Our conversation with Ms. Semphere begins at 4:12.
 Listen to the episode here:

 In our chat with Priscilla, we talked about the Ekari book series and African storytelling more broadly.
 We also chat about Chimamanda Adichie’s TED talk, The Danger of a Single Story:

 Priscilla mentions a few book recommendations during our conversation, including The God of Small Things: A Novel (Arundhati Roy), We Need New Names: A Novel (NoViolet Bulawayo), and The Reluctant Fundamentalist (Mohsin Ahmad).
 If you would like to follow up with more links related to this week’s podcast you can go here .

 In this week’s episode we announce that our next #SecondSaturday episode will feature a conversation with Melissa Graboyes about her book, The Experiment Must Continue: Medical Research and Ethics in East Africa, 1940–2014.
 We invite you to email us with any questions you’d like us to ask her.